kickstartDS/kickstartDS/packages/tools/docusaurus/docs/foundations/token/design-token/color.md

 kickstartDS generates color scales based on your Core Token.
 `to-bg` mixes in `--ks-background-color-default` (by default defined as `--ks-color-fg-inverted`).
 `alpha` adds transparency.

+Color scales are not linear. `--ks-color-primary-alpha-3` doesn't mean, its alpha channel is `0.3`.
+It's just the third most translucent variant.
+The same applies to `to-bg`.
+We use a cubic Bézier curve to calculate the scales.
+This way there are more gradations at the beginning and at the end of the scale.

+For example, for hover or active states of a component you often need slight shades of a color.
+With a linear scaling the distance between the shades would be too large.
+In addition, the colors in the middle of the scale are almost useless, because they have too little contrast in combination with the background color.

+TODO illustrate the scale https://cubic-bezier.com/#1,.1,0,.9

 <div className="split-table">